ladyj-dev/Alcohol_ETL_Project/README.md

   * Rename columns to fit the tables created in the database.

-  * Handle any duplicates. **HINT:** some locations have the same name but each license number is unique.

-  * Set index to the previously created primary key.
+   * Set index as primary key.

 * **Load**